openscd/open-scd/doc/classes/_src_open_scd_.openscd.md

 • **menuOpen**: *boolean* = false

-Defined in src/open-scd.ts:28
+Defined in src/open-scd.ts:34

-Represents whether the menu drawer is currently open.
+Whether the menu drawer is currently open.

 ___